eserdem/QuickDemoProject/README.md

 * QTCreator 4.0.2 (qmake)
 * GCC, make

+Once you have the requirements, you can open the project file `QuickDemoProject.pro` with QTCreator and Build & Run.

+### Building without QTCreator

+`QuickDemoProject.pro` project file still needs to be processed by QMake to generate Make files.
+Following commands can be followed to compile the application without having to open QTCreator (assuming you are in project folder):

+    mkdir build
+    cd build
+    qmake ../QuickDemoProject.pro

+then

+    make                      // Defaults to Release, or
+    make -f Makefile.Release  // or
+    make -f Makefile.Debug

 # Development Environment
 Development of this project has been established on a Microsoft Windows 10 64-bit Machine, making use of a Virtual Machine image running on free version of [VMWare Player 12](https://www.vmware.com/go/downloadplayer).
 VMWare Player OS image containing the Ubuntu 16.10 OS can be obtained at [osboxes.org](http://www.osboxes.org/ubuntu/#ubuntu-16-10-vmware).
 Enabling full VM support on Microsoft Windows 10 OS will require [extra steps](https://kb.vmware.com/kb/2146361).